 Like mountain goats, Rocky Mountain bighorn sheep need escape terrain to avoid predation.
 But unlike mountain goats, bighorns are found across a wide variety of elevations.
 Bighorns are well suited to a variety of habitats from mountains to canyons and deserts, so long as there is steep terrain.
 During the summer, some bighorn may travel as high as 14,000 feet (4,300 meters)!
 Bighorns also have some special adaptations to make them excellent climbers.
 Their hooves are hardened on the edges with a soft, grippy center, allowing them to dig into snow or dirt but also keep their footing on steep or slippery terrain.
 Bighorns are widely recognized for another specialized feature: the males’ large, curled horns.
 Male bighorns duel with one another by “butting heads” during the rutting season, a time in the fall when bighorns select their mates.

-Our next amazing alpine animal, the American pika, is a member of the Lagomorph family, the family which includes rabbits and hares.
-The pika, evolved for life above tree line, is smaller than its Lagomorph cousins and has relatively smaller ears.
-The pika lives its entire life higher than most animals ever venture, in the scree and talus slopes, areas of loose rock, above tree line on the sides of mountains.
+Our next amazing alpine animal, the American pika, is a member of the Lagomorph family, a family which includes rabbits and hares.
+The pika, evolved for life above treeline, is smaller than its Lagomorph cousins and has relatively smaller ears.
+The pika lives its entire life higher than most animals ever venture, in the scree and talus slopes, areas of loose rock, above treeline on the sides of mountains.
 Due to their habitat preference, they are limited to living only where there are large mountains, including the American and Canadian Rocky Mountains, as well as some mountain ranges in Washington, Oregon, and California.

 Unlike many cold-climate mammals, the pika does not hibernate.
 During the warm season, the pika must collect and store foods such as grasses and forbs to eat during the colder parts of the year.
 The pika, which has a naturally low body temperature, survives the harsh alpine winter by living in tunnels in scree and talus, insulated from the extreme cold by the overlying layers of snow.
 Wildlife and ecosystem scientists consider the pika to be an indicator species – a species whose health (or lack thereof) signals the overall health of an ecosystem.
 Due to the pika’s need for insulating snowpack in its winter habitat, the pika is sensitive to changes in the amount of snow in alpine areas.
 Mountain snowpack, the amount of snow that accumulates on mountain tops in the winter, is decreasing due to climate change.
 Certain recent studies have thrown into question just how sensitive the pika is to change and suggest that this species’ ability to adapt to an altered climate is more complex than initially expected.
 Scientists are continuing to monitor pika populations very closely.